How Much Energy Does my Water Heater Use?

 Generally speaking, a gas water heater will cost less per month than an electric model, since natural gas prices tend to be lower than the cost of electricity.
-Going by the examples given above, where the electric heater costs $438 in fuel vs. $224 for gas, you would save $214 per year using gas, although the exact numbers you see would depend on all the other variables in play, such as the efficiency of your unit.
+Going by the examples given above, where the electric heater costs $438 vs. $224 for gas, you would save $214 per year using gas, although the exact numbers you see would depend on all the other variables in play, such as the efficiency of your unit.

 To refine your calculations, consider that how much gas a hot water heater uses depends on its Energy Factor, or EF rating.
 The higher the number the better, with the most efficient models weighing in around .67.
 If you need to purchase an electric water heater, look for models with EF ratings in the 90s.
 You can also look for models that use alternative methods of heating the water, such as solar heaters or heat pumps.

 How Much Electricity Does a Tankless Water Heater Use?

 Tankless water heaters warm up water on demand, rather than storing a reservoir that is kept hot at all times.
 Generally speaking, these units will consume less energy than a traditional hot water heater, although how much electricity tankless water heaters use will still depend on the demand you create in your home.
 Since they don't need to heat water when you aren't using them, tankless heaters may only run for two hours a day or so.

 According to the Department of Energy, tankless heaters are around 24 to 34 percent more efficient than heaters with tanks in homes that use 41 gallons or less of hot water per day, or 8 to 14 percent more efficient in homes that use 86 gallons of water or more.
 Keep in mind, however, these models also to cost more to purchase and may require new wiring in your house, which will offset some of your energy savings.

 How to Keep Your Bills to a Minimum